pushme-pullyou/tootoo-2021/sandbox/trayo/README.md

 ## Concept

+* A dashboard of editable files

 ## To Do / Wish List

-* Open today's journal entry
-* Figure out DOM parsing - going cleanly from innerText to innerHTML and back
+* In ToDo want summaries to be links to related ToDo on GitHub in edit mode
 * Add dialogs; cheat sheets inside dialogs
 * Iframes inside details and dialogs
-* Move closer to HTML as the base format

 ## Issues